TN 35 (04-24)

 1. Example 1: Individual

-Jeremy lives alone and applies for the subsidy.
-He receives $1,155 per month in Social Security benefits before the Medicare Part B premium deduction and a private pension of $450 per month before taxes.
-Assume that his countable resources are below the limit.
+On January 19, 2024, Jeremy applied for the subsidy.
+Jeremy lives alone and receives $1,300 per month in Social Security benefits before the Medicare Part B premium deduction, and a private pension of $450 per month before taxes.
+Assume Jeremy's countable resources are below the limit.
 Jeremy's countable income is:

 Income Type